bruno-lang/bruno-lang.github.io/learn/index.md

 Local variables like `dx`, `dy`, `dx-square` and `dy-square` can  be declared based on the function's parameters and any of the other variables.
-Thanks to referential transparency order of declaration is irrelevant and can be done for best readability.
+Thanks to referential transparency order of declaration is irrelevant and can be chosen for best readability.
+Also the necessity of computation (order or at all) of local variables is no longer a programmer's burden.

 ### Loops
 The primary way to _loop_ is to use recursive functions: